davidshq-legacy/wp-gatsby-tutorial/README.md

 # Publishing Your Gatsby Site
 You can publish your site by running `gatsby build` and then copying the contents of the resulting public folder onto your host.
 This is super simple (and free) to do with [Surge](https://surge.sh/) or [Netlify](https://www.netlify.com/), I'd recommend using one of them.

+# Bibliography
+Most of what I write here (at least the good stuff) isn't my own, so check out the [partial bibliography](Bibliography.md) for credits / additional resources.